 - Vegan sour cream ( thin it out a little with lime juice)

 Heat oil in a large heavy bottom soup pot over medium heat.
 Add onion, celery, and garlic, then cook for 3-5 minutes or until onions are soft.
 Next add chili powder, paprika, oregano, cumin, salt, pepper, bay leaves, and garlic base.
 Turn down the heat, then stir well, and cook for a minute.

-Add beans, tomatoes, corn, and pimientos to the pot and stir well.
+Add beans and liquids from the beans, tomatoes, corn, and pimientos to the pot and stir well.
 Cover and cook for 30 minutes, stirring in-between.
 Taste for seasoning, add more roasted garlic base if needed 1 tsp. at a time.
 To serve ladle the soup into a bowl, drizzle sour cream over the soup then sprinkle green onions over the top!

 Did you make this dish?
 I’d love to know how it turns out!
 Feel free to like this post and comment or use the hashtag #globaldinein on Instagram.
 If you would to be notified of upcoming posts, please consider subscribing to my blog!